Just Stop Oil Sunflowers protest: Trial and reactions

 Plummer and Holland faced a jury trial for their actions in July 2024 at Southwark Crown Court, at which Plummer represented themself and Raj Chada represented Holland.
-They faced Judge Christopher Hehir, who earlier that month had sentenced a trial of five activists known as the Whole Truth Five and including Hallam to multi-year jail terms for organising a rolling four-day blockade of the M25 motorway.
-Hehir dismissed several of Chada's defences and forbade the pair from discussing climate change or trying to justify their actions, allowing them only to argue that they were not knowingly reckless at the time.
+They faced Judge Christopher Hehir, who earlier that month had sentenced five activists—known as the Whole Truth Five and including Roger Hallam—to multi-year jail terms for organising a rolling four-day blockade of the M25 motorway.
+Hehir dismissed several of Chada's defences and forbade Plummer and Holland from discussing climate change or trying to justify their actions, allowing them only to argue that they were not knowingly reckless at the time.
 He also repeatedly reminded the jury to disregard the defendants' reasoning and to not return a perverse verdict.
 The jury took just over two hours to return a guilty verdict, prompting Hehir to warn the pair to expect jail time.

+In September 2024, more than 100 artists, curators and academics signed an open letter coordinated by Greenpeace and Liberate Tate imploring Hehir not to sentence Plummer and Holland to prison.
+On 27 September 2024, the day of sentencing, several hundred supporters of Plummer and Holland held a vigil outside the court.

+In his sentencing remarks, Hehir strongly condemned the defendants' act, referring to it as "extreme, disproportionate and criminally idiotic".
+Besides the permanent damage caused to the painting's frame, aggravating factors found included the risk of damage the painting itself was exposed to.
+In Plummer's case, Hehir also cited their previous convictions, an offence of traffic obstruction committed while on bail, and their lack of remorse.
+Hehir imposed on Plummer consecutive sentences of 24 months' imprisonment (on the criminal damage count) and 3 months' imprisonment (on an unrelated charge of interfering with key national infrastructure), while issuing a criminal behaviour order.
+In Holland's case, one previous conviction of traffic obstruction was cited.
+Hehir meanwhile noted their acknowledgement of the "substantial adverse effect" their offending had had on their family, and that Holland had not reoffended since the Sunflowers protest.
+Holland was sentenced to 20 months' imprisonment.